 For one, Jeenee Mobile is unique – it was set up originally as a “social enterprise” to help people with disabilities get access to mobile phone services.
 While they now sell their service to anyone, the profits they make go directly towards helping people living with a disability.

 Jeenee operates on a SIM-only, no contract basis, and runs on the Optus 4G network – ensuring huge coverage and fast data speeds.
 Their pricing is pretty ground-breaking, too.
 If you’re looking for a quality mobile service at affordable prices, they’re definitely worth checking out.

-If it’s unlimited calls you’re after, they have plans ranging from $14.90 to $60 per month, with the biggest differentiator being the data allowance.
+If it’s unlimited calls you’re after, they have plans ranging from $9.90 to $40 per month, with the biggest differentiator being the data allowance.
 A modest international calls allowance comes into play at the higher tiers as well.
-With 1.5GB data at $14.90 and 15GB at $60, the real sweet spot is the $35/month 10GB plan, which gives you unlimited everything alongside $300 worth of international calls.
+With 1GB data at $9.90 and 15GB at $40, the real sweet spot is the $32/month 10GB plan, which gives you unlimited everything alongside $300 worth of international calls.

-If you just want massive amounts of data with your unlimited calls, you can opt for a 3G-only service which ramps up the data allowance, getting you 30GB for $50 per month or a eye-popping 90GB for $79 per month.
+If you just want massive amounts of data with your unlimited calls, you can opt for a 3G-only service which ramps up the data allowance, getting you 30GB for $45 per month or an eye-popping 90GB for $74 per month.
 They call them “Mammoth” plans for a reason!

-To really eke out the real value from Telstra, opting for a 12-month plan is arguably the better move, with their current Mx plan giving you unlimited calls (including to 10 international countries) and a hefty 12GB of data for only $50 per month.
+To really eke out the real value from Telstra, opting for a 12-month plan is arguably the better move, with their current BYO plan giving you unlimited calls and a hefty 15GB plus another 15GB bonus data for only $49 per month.
+Even better — you can thrown in an additional $10 to get 60GB of total data plus unlimited international talk and text to 15 countries.
 However, this one is a contract plan, so not directly comparable with Jeenee’s offerings, which favour those who don’t want to commit to a year-long lock-in mobile spend.